 With most electricity produced in Sweden being sold over the power exchange and if desired, in combination with financial contracts and arrangements, bilateral contracts and PPAs are comparatively few.
 Closing dates have already been set for some of the Swedish nuclear power plants and a phase-out of the remaining plants is on the horizon.
-Thus, nuclear power is not particular suitable for long term PPA structures.
-Hydropower is the main source for electricity production in Sweden and is well suited for trading on the spot market, as when the hourly spot power price rises, production can be increased to maximize profits.
+Hydropower is the main source for electricity production in Sweden and is well suited for trading on the spot market, as when the hourly spot power price rises, production can be increased.

-Sustainability targets and increased demand for renewable energy together with the need of project financing for wind power projects have been the driving force behind the use of PPAs in Sweden.
+Sustainability targets and increased demand for renewable energy together with project financing requirements have been the driving force behind the use of PPAs in Sweden.
 International companies such as IKEA and Google have entered into wind PPAs in the Nordic market to secure long-term deliveries of renewable energy.
 With the integrated European power market, companies can secure delivery of electricity from renewable sources in Sweden and consume equivalent amounts in other parts of Europe.